CyberAMS/CarND-Behavioral-Cloning-P3/180825_StAn_Behavioral_Cloning_writeup.md

 ## Content

+1. Setting up the simulator and training environment
-1. Data set preparation
+    1. Data sources
+    1. Hardware considerations
-    1. Loading the existing data
+1. Capturing the behavioral training data
+    1. Overall strategy
-    1. Visualization of the data
+    1. Pre-processing of recovery data
-1. Convolutional neural network architecture
-    1. Model definition
-    1. Hyper parameter selection and training
+    1. Augmentation of behavioral training data
-    1. Test of model performance after training
+1. Defining the model training pipeline using generators
+    1. Generator creation
+    1. Flexible model definition
-1. Predictions with the trained model
+1. Selecting the model architecture and hyperparameters
-    1. Test images from the web
+    1. Basic structure of the model
+    1. Considered model variations
+    1. Hyperparameter tuning
-    1. Exploring the inside of the model
+1. Evaluating the model bahavior
-    1. Fun with unknown traffic signs
-    1. Searching within larger pictures
+    1. What does underfitting and overfitting mean in this example?
+    1. Which model architecture and what parameters worked best?
 1. Discussion

 [//]: # (Image References)